by P. Novakovic, MD

 Fig. 3.
 Sacral plexus and PM

-Clinical importance: If the PM gets tense the sacral plexus doesn’t have soft support anymore and symptoms of irritation of the sacral plexus may develop.
-The patient will exhibit a great variety of the clinical signs and symptoms because the sacral plexus is the origin of the majority of peripheral nerves, which supply the pelvis and both lower extremities.
+Clinical importance: If the PM gets tense, the sacral plexus loses its soft support, and symptoms of irritation may develop.
+The patient will exhibit a great variety of clinical signs and symptoms because the sacral plexus is the origin of the majority of peripheral nerves, which supply the pelvis and both lower extremities.

 2. Sciatic Nerve